 One day while sitting in a restaurant, I and my wife noticed a young boy who was horribly skinny, dirty, disheveled and in a really bad shape, sitting just across the road.
 In all honesty we had no inclination to do something for him, it was just that being psychiatrists ourselves, we could make out that he was a schizophrenic.
 Just while we were watching, he picked up an empty coconut shell next to him, dipped it into the nullah 'gutter canal' flowing nearby and drank the gutter water in a single shot.
 That was the turning point of our lives.
 We were so appalled and so moved by his having drunk the gutter water that before we could think rationally on our line of action, we had already spontaneously crossed the road and enquired from him as to whether he would come with us.
 He agreed and we assisted him to come with us (which given his weak state was very easy for us) and brought him to our newly setup private nursing home.
 The nursing home setting up had involved us selling all the jewelry which my wife had received as gifts in our marriage and taking loans from various banks with property hypothecation et al, but this unknown schizophrenic, spotted by us by chance, was in it, as literally the first indoor admission of our nursing home.
 We nursed him, treated him with appropriate psychiatric medicines and gradually he improved.
 In two weeks, to our utter astonishment, he started speaking in English.
-It turned out that he was a Bachelor of Science (BSc) Graduate, had even finished his Diploma in Medical Laboratory Technology (DMLT) & had come to Bombay to hunt for a job, and upon not getting one, had succumbed to mental illness and ended up on the roads.
+It turned out that he was a Bachelor of Science (BSc) Graduate, had even finished his Diploma in Medical Laboratory Technology (DMLT) and had come to Bombay to hunt for a job, and upon not getting one, had succumbed to mental illness and ended up on the roads.
 Those were the days of communicating by letters vide the postal service, and we wrote a letter to his father, upon getting the full postal address from him.
 Again, to our absolute amazement, his father came down by flight from Hyderabad as he was desperately hunting for his son for almost a year.
-It turned out that he was the Superintendent of a Zilla Parishad in Cuddapah District of the state Andhra Pradesh.
+It turned out that he was also educated and English speaking and the Superintendent of a Zilla Parishad in Cuddapah District of the state Andhra Pradesh.
 Not a small position to be in, by any measure.
 Mental illness could affect the best of the best and reduce a person to pathetically inhuman conditions.
 And suddenly we realized that there was no organization dealing with such people.

-These were the unfortunate men & women whom you often see wandering on the roads, lost in their own world, laughing and talking to themselves, with dirty long matted hair, half naked, and skin & bones appearance.
-They could be just barely surviving on garbage, gutter water and whatever leftovers of food are thrown at them by passers-by.
+These were the unfortunate men and women whom you often see wandering on the roads, lost in their own world, laughing and talking to themselves, with dirty long matted hair, half naked, and skin and bones appearance.
+They could be just barely surviving on garbage, gutter water and whatever leftovers of food are thrown at them by passersby.
 They were invariably in much worse shape than the poorest of the poor because they had no one, absolutely no one to look after them.
 They could be on the roads for days/weeks/months/years/decades without clothing, shelter or food.
-No one would give them a second glance and often no one would care whether they lived or died.
 They were stripped of all human dignity, but we realized that they were humans nevertheless.

-Shraddha Rehabilitation Foundation was founded by me and my wife in the year 1988, to deal with the above tragedy of the homeless mentally ill destitute wandering aimlessly on the streets of India.
+Shraddha Rehabilitation Foundation was founded by me and my wife in 1988, to deal with the above tragedy.